Peoria Wrongful Death Attorneys

 Forms of Peoria Wrongful Death Claims

-- Motorcycle accidents, whether due to the actions of another motorist or the motorcyclist him or herself.
-There have been claims made after the operator of a motorcycle killed his or her passenger as well as following a collision with a car or truck.
+- Motorcycle accidents: Whether due to the actions of another motorist or the motorcyclist.
+For example, claims have been made after the motorcycle operator killed a passenger and followed a collision with a car or truck.

-- Truck or car collisions.
-These accidents are one of the leading causes of death for children and working adults and are often due to factors such as driver distraction, reckless driving and the operation of the vehicle while fatigued or under the influence of controlled substances.
+- Car accident: These accidents are one of the leading causes of death for children and working adults.
+They are often due to driver distraction, reckless driving, and the vehicle's operation while tired or under the influence of controlled substances.

-- Pedestrian accidents occurring due to driver negligence, such as distraction, speeding or otherwise failing to abide by traffic laws.
+- Pedestrian accidents: Occur due to driver negligence, such as distraction, speeding, or otherwise failing to abide by traffic laws.

-- Contact with hazardous materials.
-While this is more common on the job, it may occur at home due to the presence of corrosive or toxic materials in the water supply or environment.
+- Contact with hazardous materials: While this is more common on the job, it may occur at home due to corrosive or toxic materials in the water supply or environment.

-- Severe dog bites from animals running at large and out of the control of owners.
+- Accidents occurred due to severe dog bites from animals running at large and out of owners' control.